quynquyn/lessons/_lessons/class2/lesson19.md

 2. **If something bores you to tears, leave!**
 3. **If I see a spider in this house, it will make my skin crawl.**
 4. **When I saw my daughter perform, my heart swelled with pride.**
 5. **I'm so hungry, I could eat a horse!
-If we don't eat soon, I will stave.**
+If we don't eat soon, I will starve.**
 6. **I feel like I need to let off some steam after talking to that annoying woman.**
 7. **I'm so sorry to hear that.
 If there is any way I can help you, let me know.**
 8. **It will be such a pity if you miss the movie.**